 Step 4: Make a handle

 A wooden knob is used for the handle which is attached to a 6mm threaded rod.
-It is actually very easy to make a star knob with this knob jig.
+It is actually very easy to make a wooden knob with this knob jig.

-Cut the threaded rod to size (20cm) and carve a hexagon into the wooden knob.
+Cut the threaded rod to size (200 mm) and carve a hexagon into the wooden knob.
 Screw the threaded rod in the t-nut on the vise and mount a 20mm washer and the star knob on the rod.

 Fix a hex nut on both ends of the threaded rod with epoxy and finish the handle by sliding the hex nut into the carved star knob.